 How to Make Homemade Windshield Washer Fluid

 There’s a fair amount of concern about some of the ingredients used in commercial windshield washer fluids, which is why some people choose to make their own.
-It’s still important to remember, homemade solutions should also be kept out of reach of children and animals.
+However, it’s still important to remember; homemade solutions should also be kept out of reach of children and animals.

 What you’ll need:

 - One empty jug (one-gallon)

 If you want to order these ingredients in bulk, it’s best to get them online.
 Otherwise, your local home store will stock them.

 - Pour the ingredients into the empty jug, put the lid on and gently tip the jug a few times to make sure everything is mixed together properly.